DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Experiment

 \subsection{Feasible dVLM Conversion from AR-LMs}

 In this section, we conduct multiple groups of experiments on different base language models and various finetuning paradigms to investigate the feasibility of finetuning dVLMs from AR-LMs.
-We perform autoregressive finetuning, block diffusion finetuning, and full diffusion finetuning based on the autoregressive language model Qwen2.5-7B-Instruct and the diffusion language model LLaDA-8B-Instruct, respectively, and report the differences in their performance on the downstream multimodal benchmarks.
+We perform autoregressive finetuning, block diffusion finetuning, and full diffusion finetuning based on the AR-LM Qwen2.5-7B-Instruct and the dLLM LLaDA-8B-Instruct, respectively, and report the differences in their performance on the downstream multimodal benchmarks under the same training settings and data.

-As shown in the Table~\ref{tab: comparison of dVLM}, DiffusionVL significantly outperforms LLaDA-V finetuned from LLaDA using block diffusion and full diffusion paradigms.
+As shown in~\cref{tab: comparison of dVLM}, DiffusionVL significantly outperforms LLaDA-V (finetuned from LLaDA using block diffusion and full diffusion paradigms).
 This indicates that building a high-performance dVLM does not require a pre-existing dLLM; we can fully leverage existing powerful AR-LMs to develop such dVLMs.
 Notably, DiffusionVL exhibits negligible differences from LLaVA on downstream benchmarks.
 This further confirms that constructing dVLMs from AR-LMs is both feasible and effective.

-We must emphasize that the performance difference between the DiffusionVL here and DiffusionVL in Section \ref{sec: exp_p1} does not imply that finetuning from AR-VLMs to dVLM is the best approach.
-The DiffusionVL in Section \ref{sec: exp_p1} benefits more from the fact that its base model has already undergone extensive, high-quality vision-language alignment training.
-We believe that AR-LMs, with longer and higher-quality visual finetuning, also have the potential to build dVLMs achieving performance comparable to dVLMs from AR-VLMs on downstream benchmarks.
+It is worth noting that the performance difference between the DiffusionVL here and DiffusionVL in~\cref{sec: exp_p1} does not imply that finetuning from AR-VLMs to dVLMs is the best approach.
+The DiffusionVL in~\cref{sec: exp_p1} benefits more from the fact that its base model has already undergone extensive, high-quality vision-language alignment training.
+We believe that AR-LMs, with longer and higher-quality visual finetuning, also have the potential to build dVLMs achieving performance comparable to dVLMs built from AR-VLMs on downstream benchmarks.